cosmos/cosmos-sdk/x/staking/spec/02_state_transitions.md

 When a validator is slashed, so are those unbonding delegations from the validator that began unbonding after the time of the infraction.
 Every entry in every unbonding delegation from the validator is slashed by `slashFactor`.
 The amount slashed is calculated from the `InitialBalance` of the delegation and is capped to prevent a resulting negative balance.
-Completed (or mature) unbondings are not slashed.
+Completed (i.e., mature and not on hold) unbondings are not slashed.

 ### Slash Redelegation